 Oh my gosh, I know I’m not the only person growing up who gets annoyed at their parents And it’s natural but don’t ever let that stop you from appreciating them.
 They’re the people that gave you life and are there for you when you need them.
 Don’t take them for granted.
 My parents are my best friends and I wouldn’t want it any other way.
 Trust. they’ve dealt with everything that you have.
 Even if it was a good couple of years ago.
 They’re only ever going to look out for you.

 2) GCSEs are NOT the be all and end all

 Work hard but please don’t feel like bad GCSEs are going to be the end of your life as you know it.
 I worked so hard for my GCSE results and I won’t lie and say that I wasn’t over the moon with them.
 However, I also knew that getting lower grades wouldn’t have been a bad thing.
+And I probably did not need to put that much pressure on myself.
 Sure, the path I was going to take might have needed changing.
 But teachers put a crazy amount of pressure on students just so that they get the grades that make the school look better.
 Look after your mental health first and then put the work in.

 3) People change really quickly and there’s nothing you can do about it

 When most people spoke about people changing, I always thought it would be a gradual thing.
 Nine times out of ten it isn’t.
 Or it wasn’t for me at least.
 Maybe I just didn’t see the signs.
 But for me, people always seemed to change in the blink on an eye and you just can’t stop it.
 These things happen and the more you try and resist it, the more that you get hurt.
 Which brings me on to my next point.